false-schemers/wcpl/README.md

 ## Compilation and linking

 ```
-wcpl -o out.wat infile1.c infile2.c infile3.wo ...
+wcpl -o out.wasm infile1.c infile2.c infile3.wo ...
 ```

 Any mix of source and object files can be given; one of the input files should contain implementation of the `main()` procedure.
 Library dependences are automatically loaded and used.
-Linker's output is regular WAT format with no extensions; WASM format will be an option in the future.
+If -o file name argument ends in `.wasm`, linker's output will be a WASM binary; otherwise the output is in a regular WAT format with no extensions.

 ## Running executables

-Currently, WCPL produces output executables in WAT format.
-Some WASM runtimes such as `wasmtime`* allow running WAT files directly (and provide better disgnostics this way, e.g. symbolic stack traces); for others, WAT files should be first converted to WASM format with `wat2wasm`** or similar tools.
+WCPL can produce executables in both WASM and WAT format.
+Some WASM runtimes such as `wasmtime`* allow running WAT files directly and provide better disgnostics this way, e.g. symbolic stack traces; for others, WASM format should be used.
+Please note that WAT files may be easily converted to WASM format with `wat2wasm`** or similar tools.

 Please read the documentation on your WASM runtime for details on directory/environment mapping and passing command line arguments.